 Due to the fact that they can isolate you from the outside world, have better battery life, and better audio quality: the Samsung Galaxy Buds are absolutely better for most than the Apple AirPods (2019).
 However, the advent of the Apple AirPods Pro makes the Samsung Galaxy Buds a harder sell.

 The AirPods Pro noise cancelling true wireless earbuds feature a completely rethought design that includes dedicated nozzles for proper isolation.
+Apple also uses an advanced DSP to automatically adjust the sound based on live measurements of external noise and noise within the ear canal, allowing for optimal audio reproduction.
 What’s more, the included Apple wireless charging case is compatible with Qi wireless charging mats.
 The Apple AirPods Pro are hands-down the better earphones for iPhone users, but they’re also more than twice as expensive than the Samsung Galaxy Buds.

 Should you buy the Samsung Galaxy Buds?